Pathogenic Infections

 4. The Heal Hive: An alternative to getting a straightforward Lyme test is to do the Heal Hive’s blood work bootcamp.
 The HH is a bee venom immunotherapy program for Lyme disease.
 The first section of the Heal Hive program is Lab Testing.
 This gives you “a comprehensive understanding of what is happening in your body and a personalized protocol to guide you through” the next steps.
 This includes extensive testing through LabCorp and clarity around infections, viruses, autoimmune diseases, etc.

 Unfortunately, the roadmap will not be a clinical diagnosis of Lyme as they use the Western Blood Blot and Elisa.
 However, they also run tests that are indicators of Lyme.
 If one tests positive using the indicator tests of Lyme, your roadmap will say “indicates Lyme.”
 The reason this program is recommended is because of the comprehensive testing.
 We at Healing Brainwaves have not encountered comprehensive testing like this before.
 If a patient does have Lyme, this program is strongly recommended as the HH will catch all autoimmune diseases and other developed health issues that come from having Lyme.
-The Lab Testing program and roadmap are $399.
-You can choose to use the HH-partnered doctor, which is an additional $200 and includes the lab requisition form and a 15-minute consultation.

 Podcasts going over Lyme testing: